Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 **Background Image**

-The background image of page 1-Home is carefully selected to show the users about fundamental issues and cases which are happening around the world.
+The background image of landing page is carefully selected to show the users about fundamental issues and cases which are happening around the world.
 The bright boy in the background image is the aim of the Foundation to keep putting the efforts, gathering the support and donations to change the world to be less intimidating for the vulnerable groups of people.

 **Contents**

-This page 1-Home is the first page to welcome the users who access the website.
+Home page  is the landing page to welcome the users who access the website.
 The display contents are simple and concise which able to give a quick brief and look on the purposes of the Foundation.
-The Foundation logo becomes the centre point of this page and follows by the slogan to inform the users about the key message which the Foundation is trying to deliver. this website aim to attract as many users to involve and support to the charity therefore join now and donate button also added to the home page which allow user to join and donate easily. join now button will take users to the last page of the website where user will be able to see the form and form will pop up on the screen when user click on donate button which is created by using bootstrap modal.
+The Foundation logo becomes the centre point of this page and follows by the slogan to inform the users about the key message which the Foundation is trying to deliver. this website aim to attract as many users to involve and support to the charity therefore join now and donate button also added to the home page which allow user to join and donate easily. join now button will take users to the last page of the website where user will be able to fill out  the form to join the charity , in a similar way donation form will pop up on the screen when user click on donate button which is created by using bootstrap modal.

 ### 2. Who We Are